dvankempen/cse/README.md

 -Z CLIENTSIDE_ENCRYPTION_KEYSTORE_PASSWORD=*** \
 "DROP CLIENTSIDE ENCRYPTION COLUMN KEY hrapp.hrapp_cek1";
 ```
-To query the presence of column encryption views on the system, use the CLIENTSIDE_ENCRYPTION_COLUMN_KEYS and view:
+To query the presence of column encryption views on the system, use the system views:
 ```
 SELECT * FROM CLIENTSIDE_ENCRYPTION_COLUMN_KEYS;
 SELECT * FROM CLIENTSIDE_ENCRYPTION_KEYPAIRS;